3 FAH-1 H-2000

 B. Structure

-(2) When an employee is referred to ADAP and that employee or his or her eligible family member needs additional mental health or substance-related services, ADAP and the appropriate Mental Health Program staff will work collaboratively to address these needs in a manner that is in the best interest of the patient(s).
+(2) When an employee is referred to ADAP and that employee or eligible family member needs additional mental health or substance-related services, ADAP and the appropriate Mental Health Program staff will work collaboratively to address these needs in a manner that is in the best interest of the patient(s).

 C. Referral and Availability